BernardMaacaron/JointAttractorNets/README.md

      ```

 4. **Release Workflow**
-   - When ready, tag or create releases separately in `Brian2-main` and `PyTorch-main` if you want distinct versioning.
+   - When ready, tag or create releases separately in `Brian2-main` and `DynapSE-main` if you want distinct versioning.

 ---